Richie Palacios

-Richard Palacios (born May 16, 1997) is an American professional baseball outfielder for the Cleveland Guardians of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Richard Jordan Palacios (born May 16, 1997) is an American professional baseball outfielder and second baseman for the Tampa Bay Rays of Major League Baseball (MLB).
+He has previously played in MLB for the Cleveland Guardians and St. Louis Cardinals.

 Amateur career

 Palacios attended Berkeley Carroll School in New York City and played college baseball at Towson University.
-In 2017, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
-He was drafted by the Cleveland Indians in the third round of the 2018 Major League Baseball draft.
+In 2016, he played collegiate summer baseball with the Wisconsin Rapids Rafters of the Northwoods League and in 2017 with the Bourne Braves of the Cape Cod Baseball League.

 Professional career

+Cleveland Indians / Guardians

-Palacios made his professional debut in 2018 with the Arizona League Indians, Mahoning Valley Scrappers and Lake County Captains, batting .361 with six home runs and thirty runs batted in over 45 games.
-He did not play in 2019 due to a torn labrum or in 2020 because the season was cancelled due to the COVID-19 pandemic.
+The Cleveland Indians drafted Palacios in the third round of the 2018 Major League Baseball draft.
+He made his professional debut that summer with the Arizona League Indians, Mahoning Valley Scrappers, and Lake County Captains, batting .361 with six home runs and 30 runs batted in over 45 games.
+He did not play in 2019 due to a torn labrum or in 2020 because the season was canceled due to the COVID-19 pandemic.
 He started 2021 with the Akron RubberDucks before being promoted to the Columbus Clippers.
 Over 103 games between the two teams, he slashed .297/.404/.471 with seven home runs, 48 runs batted in, 33 doubles, and twenty stolen bases.

 The newly-named Cleveland Guardians selected Palacios to their 40-man roster on November 19, 2021.

-After beginning the 2022 season with the Triple-A Columbus Clippers, Palacios was recalled by the Guardians on April 25, 2022 and made his major league debut that same day, starting in left field.
+After beginning the 2022 season with the Triple-A Columbus Clippers, Palacios was recalled by the Guardians on April 25, 2022, and made his major league debut that same day, starting in left field.
 He collected his first career hit in the same game, a single off of Los Angeles Angels starter Michael Lorenzen.
+He played in 54 games during his rookie campaign, hitting .232/.293/.286 with no home runs and 10 RBI.

+Palacios was optioned to Triple-A Columbus to begin the 2023 season.
+In 56 games with Columbus, Palacios batted .217/.351/.318 with 3 home runs, 30 RBI, and 6 stolen bases.
+On June 11, 2023, Palacios was designated for assignment by the Guardians after Cody Morris was returned from the injured list.

+St. Louis Cardinals

+On June 16, 2023, Palacios was traded to the St. Louis Cardinals in exchange for cash considerations.
+In 32 games for the Cardinals, he batted .258/.307/.516 with 6 home runs and 16 RBI.

+Tampa Bay Rays

+On January 5, 2024, the Cardinals traded Palacios to the Tampa Bay Rays for pitcher Andrew Kittredge.
+In August, Palacios went on the injured list after injuring his knee while sliding headfirst into second base.
+In his first season with the Rays, he played in a career-high 92 MLB games, batting .223 with five home runs and 19 stolen bases.

+After starting the 2025 season on the injured list with a fractured right ring finger, he played in one Rays game, going 3-for-4, before returning to the injured list with another knee sprain.
+Palacios was activated from the injured list on September 1, 2025.